Tiger Tracks This Week on Yurview

 The show, hosted by Jordy Hultberg and Bill Franques, is a weekly 30-minute production featuring interviews with LSU administrators, coaches and student-athletes, along with a look at some of the events and scholarly activity on campus.

-Tiger Tracks begins with a profile by correspondent Paul Boron on redshirt freshman LSU quarterback Garrett Nussmeier as he begins competition this spring for the starting job.
+Tiger Tracks begins with a profile by correspondent Paul Boron on junior softball pitcher Ali Kilponen, who has emerged as the ace of the Tigers’ staff.

-The show then features an update from coach Brian Kelly as he discusses the first week of spring football practice and the implementation of his system.
+The show then features a visit with football linebacker Mike Jones Jr., as he discusses his role with the LSU defense under new defensive coordinator Matt House.

-Boron also provides a profile of beach volleyball duo Kylie DeBerg and Holly Carlton, who have helped lead the Tigers to a No. 5 national ranking.
+Boron also provides a profile of NCAA javelin national champion Tzuriel Pedigo, a product of Parkview Baptist High School in Baton Rouge.